BASEBALL CARDS IN PACKS

 In 1909, the American Tobacco Company hired a printer named Walter Cook to mass produce baseball cards as a larger insertion in their cigarettes.
 His idea was to package the cards systematically in wax-sealed paper packs containing 5 cards each.
 This new format allowed for cards to be collected and sorted much easier compared to loose inserts in tobacco tins.
 It was also easier for the company to regulate distribution.
 Cook’s innovation of the wax pack is largely credited as the beginning of modern baseball card collecting.

-Read also: BASEBALL CARDS SELLING
+Read also: CAN YOU PAWN BASEBALL CARDS

 In the following years, other tobacco brands and trading card companies adopted the wax pack distribution model.
 The cards inside could feature any number of early 20th century baseball greats like Ty Cobb, Babe Ruth, Walter Johnson or Cy Young.
 As the popularity of collecting grew, specialized non-sports cards also emerged in packs distributed by companies like World Color Printing and the Gum, Inc. corporation.